 “Lead as though you have no power” – Taiichi Ohno

-Developed by Toyota back in the 1970s, leading manufacturers such as Sony, Intel and Hewlett Packard have been using Hoshin Kanri for decades.
-And the really good news is that Hoshin Kanri is not just for the big players, but is just as applicable to smaller enterprises as well.
+Using this principle, Toyota originally developed Hoshin Kanri back in the 1960s.
+Since then, leading manufacturers such as Sony, Intel and Hewlett Packard have adopted Hoshin Kanri to plan change and implement policy.
+But I have discovered that the really good news is that Hoshin Kanri is not just for the big players.
+If you are running a small enterprise it is just as applicable to you as well.

-TBD’s Hoshin Kanri is an all-embracing business operating system delivered by a highly experienced coach that involves everyone in your organization.
-The system embeds new ways of seeing things, new ways of problem-solving and new ways of thinking into the very fabric of your business.
+TBD’s Hoshin Kanri is an all-embracing business operating system delivered by a highly experienced coach.
+One key aspect is that Hoshin Kanri involves everyone in your organization.
+As a result, the system embeds new ways of seeing things, new ways of problem-solving and new ways of thinking into the very fabric of your business.
 The effect on employee engagement is dramatic.

 Hoshin Kanri’s planning system mobilizes and integrates every business process, sub-system, function and department in your improvement initiative.
-The result is complete alignment of your diverse resources and activities with your longer-term goals.
-Saving you time, money and energy getting you where you want to go.
+And this results in the alignment of your diverse resources and activities with your longer-term goals.
+As a direct consequence you save time, money and energy getting you where you want to go.

-With TBD’s Hoshin Kanri system you get a standardised, highly sophisticated and easy to use business improvement process ready to bolt into place and make use of on day one.
+With TBD’s Hoshin Kanri system you get a highly sophisticated and user friendly business improvement process.
+Not only that, but Hoshin Kanri’s is ready to bolt into place and make use of on day one.

-If one part of a system is left defective then the whole system is compromised.
-After all, a system is only as strong as its weakest element.
+One important principle is that, if one part of a system is left defective, then the whole system is compromised.
+After all, any system is only as strong as its weakest element.

 To a lot of traditional executives, attempting so many improvements all at the same time sounds ambitious, if not actually impossible.
-But experience shows that the accumulative effect of large numbers of simultaneously applied improvement projects captures results that are simply unimaginable with other approaches.
+But my long experience with Hoshin Kanri proves that this approach has real advantages over the conventional way of managing change.
+What we find is that the accumulative effect of large numbers of simultaneously applied improvement projects captures results that are simply unimaginable with other approaches.